shanna-f/Policy-Endorsement-Intake-Optimization/README.md

 - **Payback Period:** < 1 year
 - **3-Year ROI:** 443%

-image
-*Figure 4: Cost–Benefit & ROI Summary*

-✨ **Key Insight:** The business case became compelling when operational improvements were tied to measurable financial outcomes.
+✨ The business case became compelling when operational improvements were tied to measurable financial outcomes.

-🔗 Back to TOC

 ---